-Netflix description: A link in their pasts leads an honest cop to a fugitive gang boss, whose mysterious warning spurs the officer on a quest to save Mumbai from cataclysm.
+Netflix description: A link in their past leads an honest cop to a fugitive gang boss, whose mysterious warning spurs the officer on a quest to save Mumbai from a cataclysm.

 Actors: Saif Ali Khan, Nawazuddin Siddiqui, Pankaj Tripathi

-Overview: Based on Vikram Chandra's 2006, Sacred Games follows Sikh policeman Sartaj Singh try to uncover a plot cryptically revealed to him by one-time gangster, Ganesh Gaitonde.
+Overview: Based on Vikram Chandra's 2006, Sacred Games follows Sikh policeman Sartaj Singh trying to uncover a plot cryptically revealed to him by a one-time gangster, Ganesh Gaitonde.
 Singh has 25 days to work out how to save Mumbai, which takes him on a rollercoaster of a journey.

 Cultural insights: If we could give Sacred Games 11 out of 10, we would.
 It is fantastic!